wilhelm-murdoch/go-collection/README.md

 ## Unshift
 Unshift method appends one item to the beginning of the current collection, returning the new length of the collection.
 ## At
-At attempts to return the item associated with the specified index for the current collection along with a boolean value stating whether or not an item could be found.
+At attempts to return the item associated with the specified index for the current collection ago-collectionng with a boolean value stating whether or not an item could be found.
 ## IsEmpty
 IsEmpty returns a boolean value describing the empty state of the current collection.
 ## Empty